Lollipop F: Background & Formation (2006–2007)

-Before entering the show Bang Bang Tanga, Owodog and A-Wei were previous members of ºmommy breakdance group Brick Angle Crew.
+Before entering the show Bang Bang Tang, Owodog and A-Wei were previous members of ºmommy breakdance group Brick Angle Crew.

 In 2006, Owodog and Fabien were among the first group of boys to be selected into BBT through recommendations and auditions held across Taiwan, the processes of which were broadcast in the show's first three episodes.

-They were among the first 20 members of the showed whiched officially debuted on Augusted 17, 2006.
+They were among the first 20 members of the showed which officially debuted on August 17, 2006.

 William and A-Wei made their first appearances on BBT on the October 13, 2006 episode where their auditions during the new selection round were aired.
 They were then selected to become members of the show.

 On November 27, 2006, the episode in which the six members of the group were selected and revealed was aired.
 Notably, William and A-Wei's inclusion in the group was determined only moments before the announcements were filmed.
 The members signed a contract to Channel V, and Dora Ao became their artiste manager.
 The group, named Lollipop, then officially signed a contract with EMI Music Taiwan) on December 2, 2006.
 Owodog, being the leader in BBT, was appointed as the group leader as well.
 On December 9, 2006, Lollipop made its first public performance as a group at the V-Power Music Storm Concert.